emericg/WatchFlower/docs/cgp1w-ble-api.md

 ## Services, characteristics and handles

-The name advertised by the devices is `LYWSD03MMC`.
+The name advertised by the devices is `Qingping Temp RH Barometer`.

 TODO